Bothwell Regional Health Center Notice of Privacy Practices

 We may, however, change our privacy practices in the future and specifically reserve our right to change the terms of this notice and our privacy practices.
-We will communicate any change in our Notice of Privacy Practices as described at the end of this notice.
+A copy of our current notice will be posted on our website and made available upon request from any of our clinic locations.
 Any changes that we make in our privacy practices will affect any protected health information that we maintain.

 Generally, our Privacy Practices strive: